 Entry and exit

-Make sure your passport has at least six months validity from your planned date of return to Australia.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+Contact an

 United States of America.